Dr Julia Lovell

 27 Russell Square,

 Tel: 020 7079 0604

 - Julia Lovell has worked at Birkbeck since 2007.
 Before then, she was Junior Research Fellow at Queens’ College, Cambridge.
 She completed her undergraduate and graduate studies at Emmanuel College, Cambridge; she also studied for a year at the Hopkins-Nanjing Centre for Chinese Studies.

 - My research has so far focused principally on the relationship between culture (specifically, literature, architecture, historiography and sport) and modern Chinese nation-building.
 I am now working on a global history of Maoism (to be published by Bodley Head), which will explore the ways in which Maoist politics and culture travelled beyond China after the 1940s to become an international political force in Asia, the Americas, Africa and Europe.
 Like my earlier work, my new book will move between China’s own modern history and its collision with the outside world – to understand the story of modern China, it will argue, we have to understand its international dimension.
 I am also an active translator of Chinese literature into English; I am currently completing a new abridgement of the canonical 16th-century novel, The Journey to the West, for Penguin.

 - Teaching interests

 - I offer BA and MA courses on modern East Asia, 20th-century China, the Cold War, global communism, modern Chinese literature, Asian nationalisms and the history of encounters between China and the West.
-From 2014-15, I plan to offer a new course, 'the Culture and Politics of Resistance: a Global History'.
+From 2016/17 I plan to offer a new course, 'the Culture and Politics of Resistance: a Global History'.